 The Texas A&M School of Public Health (SPH) is committed to transforming health through interdisciplinary inquiry, innovative solutions and development of leaders through the Aggie tradition of service to engage diverse communities worldwide.
-Our professors care about impacting the community, as well as their students, with their research.
+Our professors care about impacting the community, as well as their students, by being a faculty advisor, or with their research.
 Professors have research projects ranging from emergency preparedness to community health development.
 Yet, each of them shares a passion for learning.
-Students use faculty as advisers, and each student participates in a practicum during their stay.
 Students have conducted epidemiologic studies, assisted in programs/centers of faculty, and many others have served as interns in Texas and abroad.